-"Jenn's immune system was attacking her kidneys, viewing them almost as a foreign body," explained Nathan Okechukwu, MD, Hookey's nephrologist who also serves as Crozer Health's Chair of Medicine.
-"In addition to causing her to lose a lot of protein, it was causing her to lose kidney function.
-We thought it was the wise and prudent thing to get her on the transplant list as soon as possible."
+"Jenn's immune system was attacking her kidneys, viewing them almost as a foreign body," explained "The transplant team was just phenomenal," Nathan Okechukwu, MD, Hookey's nephrologist who also said Markham.
+Hookey agreed.
+"Everybody and serves as Crozer Health's Chair of Medicine.
+"In addition to everything at Crozer has been absolutely amazing. causing her to lose a lot of protein, it was causing her to lose Everybody in the doctor's office, from the receptionist to the social worker, it's been a great experience and kidney function.
+We thought it was the wise and prudent thing to get her on the transplant list as soon as possible." a complete pleasure to work with them."